 The 15 Best Places for Lunch Specials in Chicago

 Created by Foursquare Lists • Published On: July 24, 2017

 “From Monday to Friday, from 11:00 am – 3:00 pm, enjoy a $4.95 lunch special that includes a 7” pan pizza with one topping and soda or domestic tap beer.
 Great nightly deals to enjoy, as well.”

 “Try the Deep Dish Pizza – With sausage.
 They have an awesome lunch special; small deep dish pizza (1-topping) and a soda for $4.95.”

-“Best lunch special in Chicago $4.95 for personal pizza and beer.”
+“Best lunch special in Chicago $4.95 for personal pizza and soft drink.”

 NBC 5-Best Pizza in Illinois This Is the Best Pizza in Illinois, According to a New Ranking A new list of “Best Pizza in Every State” has dubbed the best pizza spot in Illinois When Chicagoans dish about their favorite city pizza spot, the conversation can sometimes get saucy, but the Daily Meal is officially putting that argument to rest.
 The publication has released a list of the “Best Pizza in Every State” and in Illinois, the answer is Pequod’s The iconic eatery known for its’ caramelized crust was cited for its “chewy, crusty, quasi-burnt cheese crust that forms the outer edge of this cheesy casserole.”
 The ranking looked at pizza restaurants across the country with a menu that is either made entirely of pizza or has a section dedicated it.
 The list included more than 800 pizzerias nationwide, which were then narrowed down by a “panel of culinary authorities” who voted for their favorites.
 Pequod’s has routinely been named among the top pizza lists in the area, including ranking high up in Foursquare’s latest list of best za spots in Chicago.